 This device supposed to guide the diver from depth back to the surface with some degree of confidence that the user will get out of the water without symptoms of DCS and if they are present, should be easily managed.1

-The computer contains sensors that reads depth/altitude (barometric pressure), temperature and a clock.
-With the collected data performs real time-depth calculations based on the programmed algorithm, stored detailed dive statistics and profiles.
+The computer contains sensors that read depth/altitude (barometric pressure), temperature and a clock.
+The collected data performs real time-depth calculations based on the programmed algorithm, stored detailed dive statistics and profiles.

-Some computers include a high-pressure transducer assembly that records, and track gas supply and it is able to predict the remaining dive time in conjunction with the “No Decompression Limits (NDL/ NoD/ NDC).
+Some computers include a high-pressure transducer assembly that records, and tracks gas supply and it can predict the remaining dive time in conjunction with the “No Decompression Limits (NDL/ NoD/ NDC).
 Also, this computer takes biological data (i.e., breathing frequency, breathing volume and heart rate) to show the level of exertion of the diver which is used as parameters in the calculations of the ascent profile.

-The computer interface is how the diver introduce data and reads the display.
+The computer interface is how the diver introduces data and reads the display.
 This feature represents how the user engaged with the computer itself.

-It is important that the computer can be interface with a PC2 for dive planning function, print backups tables, review past profiles, and make parametric computer cloning.
+It is important that the computer can be interfaced with a PC2 for dive planning function, print backups tables, review past profiles, and make parametric computer cloning.

 - Easy-to-read display (sometimes in color) that provides the following information: